x1ao4/desktop-skipper-for-plex/README.md

 # Desktop Skipper for Plex <a name="desktop-skipper-for-plex-en"></a>
 <a href="#desktop-skipper-for-plex-zh">切换至中文</a>

-In October 2023, Plex added [features](https://forums.plex.tv/t/player-experience/857990) such as automatic skipping of intros, automatic skipping of credits, and custom auto play countdown times to some of its playback clients.
+In October 2023, Plex added [features](https://forums.plex.tv/t/player-experience/857990) such as automatic intro skipping, automatic credits skipping, and customizable auto play countdown time to some of its playback clients.
 Unfortunately, Plex for Windows/Mac still lacks these features.
 You still need to manually click the skip button and wait for the 10-second countdown to auto-play the next item.

 Since the remote control (Advertise as Player) feature for Plex for Windows/Mac was [removed](https://forums.plex.tv/t/plex-for-mac-windows-and-linux/446435/63) a long time ago, we cannot remotely control these players via API or other means.
 I couldn’t find any automation tool supporting Plex for Windows or Plex for Mac, so I wrote this script myself.